Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2022-09-12-vim_config.md

 ---

-Next up, we need to configure coc.nvim, simply add the following to your `.vimrc`:
+Next up, we need to configure `coc.nvim`, simply add the following to your `.vimrc`:
 ```
 " Some servers have issues with backup files, see #649.
 set nobackup